-- Take the quantity of apples you wish to dry; - Peel and slice them - String them on a very coarse thread and hang them up in a warm place until thoroughly dried.
+Take the quantity of apples you wish to dry; peel and slice them, string them on a very coarse thread and hang the up in a warm place until thoroughly dried.

 Peaches can be dried in the same way.

 APPLE BUTTER